andyhu11/Project-Documentation/Books_Management_System/README.md

 - Username: `admin`
 - Password: `admin`

-> For the login entry and UI steps, see the section “Information Login / Operation Selection” in `BooksManagementSystem.pdf`.
+> For the login entry and UI steps, see the section “Information Login / Operation Selection” in `BooksManagementSystem_Operating Manual.pdf`.

 ---